Renovamen/oh-vue-icons/README.md

 ### Global Import

 Import `oh-vue-icons` and install it into Vue in `main.js`.
-You can choose to only import the icons you use to reduce bundle size, for example:
+You can only import the icons you need to reduce the bundle size, for example:

 ```js
 // main.js